Ordem dos Contabilistas e Auditores de Moçambique

-Law No. 8/2012 outlines some general entry and educational requirements and states that OCAM may set more specific initial professional development and continuing professional development (CPD) of professional accountants.
-OCAM states it has adopted the requirements of the latest IES and has taken a number of steps to enhance the implementation of national education requirements leading to the designation of certified auditor and accountant.
+Law No. 8/2012 outlines some general entry and educational requirements and states that the OCAM may set more specific initial professional development and continuing professional development (CPD) of professional accountants.
+OCAM states it has adopted the requirements of the 2015 IES and has taken several steps to enhance the implementation of national education requirements leading to the designation of certified auditor and accountant.

 In September 2016, OCAM reports that its General Council approved a new Admission, Exams, and Practical Experience Regulation which aligns OCAM’s entry requirements with the 2015 IES.
 OCAM and its Sponsor organization, ICAZ, pointed out that it can be challenging to ensure that university programming is aligned with IES requirements.
 To address this, OCAM is working with the national Council of Higher Studies (CNAQ) within the Ministry of Education to design the accounting curriculum and ensure it meets IES benchmarks.
 A team of OCAM and CNAQ representatives will visit universities for accreditation purposes and provide recommendations to enhance training materials.
 If universities do not take steps to comply with the standards set out by CNAQ, the accreditation can be revoked.
 Presently, OCAM is encouraging students to study at universities that are accredited and in the long-term will only permit students that graduated from accredited universities to proceed with OCAM’s examinations.